malinlarsson/courses/Metagenomics/1711/tutorial.md

  ```

  As mentioned, the raw-data we will use is available in the `/proj/g2017026/raw_data`.
-This is publicly availble data from a number of microbioal saples from a single subject of the human microbiome project (https://hmpdacc.org/).
+This is publicly available data from a number of microbial samples from a single subject of the human microbiome project (https://hmpdacc.org/).

- > Use the linux commanda `ls`, `wc`, and `du` :
+ > Use the linux command  `ls`, `wc`, and `du` :
  >
  > What is the content of this folder?
  >
  > Optional : What is the difference between the files in the two folders?

  I preprocessed some of these files a little bit already, so now each file corresponds to one sample (I simply concatenated some files together as they where from the same samples).
 For each samples (library) we have two files, this is due to the way the illumina technology sequences, it would be different for PacBio for example.

- [FIND A FIGURE]

  > Using `wc`, the bash redirect (e.g. `wc -l my_lib.fastq > txt_file `, for example), combined with your data manipulation tool of choice (`R`, `python`, `bash`, `excel`, `pen&paper`)
  >